Assistant Professor in Educational Psychology: Gifted and Talented Specialization

 See All School of Education Faculty Searches

 SALARY AND BEGINNING DATE: The salary will be commensurate with qualifications and professional experience.
-A start-up package is available to support research needs.
-The anticipated date of appointment is August of 2022.
+The anticipated date of appointment is Fall 2023.

 SUBMISSION DEADLINE: Review of applications will begin immediately and will be accepted until the position is filled.

-Through exciting new academic initiatives both at home and abroad, and several new searches underway for faculty colleagues, the School is in a period of significant expansion and deepened impact through the production of meaningful, high-quality research and the preparation of outstanding leaders, teachers, and clinicians.
+More than 700 graduate students pursue advanced study and professional preparation in the School of Education’s master’s, Ed.S., Ed.D., and Ph.D. programs.
+With multiple faculty searches underway and exciting new academic initiatives both at home and abroad, the school is in a period of significant expansion and poised for greater impact through the production of high-impact research and the preparation of outstanding leaders, teachers, clinicians, and scholars.
+To learn more about the School of Education please visit baylor.edu/soe.

 Explore the School of Education through the website, including these links of interest: